You are here:

 Indian Creek Watershed Outreach in Nampa, Idaho

-Indian Creek, which flows through Nampa, Idaho, is a tributary of the Snake River which meets the Columbia in eastern Washington.
-EPA has awarded the City of Nampa a Special Project Environmental Justice Grant to develop a public education and outreach campaign focusing on the Hispanic community (the Boise/Nampa/Caldwell area is home to one of the fastest-growing Hispanic populations in Idaho).
-With funding from the grant and with translation assistance, Nampa's Stormwater Program Team is working to increase the community's awareness of stormwater impacts on water quality in Indian Creek and other local water bodies.
+Indian Creek, which flows through Nampa, Idaho, is a tributary of the Snake River.
+EPA has awarded the City of Nampa two grants, a small Urban Waters grant and a Special Project Environmental Justice Grant to develop a public education and outreach campaign on stormwater management focusing on the Hispanic community (the Boise/Nampa/Caldwell area is home to one of the fastest-growing Hispanic populations in Idaho).
+As a result, Nampa's Stormwater Program Team is working to increase the community's awareness of stormwater impacts on water quality in Indian Creek and other local water bodies.
+These efforts include a bilingual stormwater website which won the 2012 Idaho Press Club competition, bilingual tip sheets for stormwater management, a bilingual storybook that teaches children about the impacts of stormwater runoff, and bilingual stormwater/watershed educational signage at City Acres Park, a popular local park adjacent to Indian Creek.
+Corporate partners and the local school district are helping with stream cleanup days to foster increased community involvement.
+EPA has continued a partnership with the City of Nampa to provide EPA Urban Waters funding to continue work efforts to increase community awareness and participation.

 Questions?
 Contact Mary Lou Soscia (email@example.com), EPA, 503-326-5873.